DAMarkoff/PetProject_Service_Station/Readme.txt

 	- drop pass column from users
 	- warehouse:
-		- create a summary JSON report on demand
+		- create an on demand summary JSON report

 	- the user can delete a tire_service_order with an expired date
 	- the user can create two tire_service_orders for the same vehicle on the same date and time